Skip to contents

 autoplot(ref, variable = "age_policyholder_freq_cat")

-This plot belongs to the pre-refit workflow.
+This plot belongs to the pre-refit stage.
 It shows:

 • the original fitted coefficients